-Responsive actions for an employee who has engaged in discrimination, harassment, and/or retaliation include
+Responsive actions for an employee who has engaged in discrimination, harassment, and/or retaliation include:

-• Training: assignment of an appropriate training program (webinar, in-person event, etc.) that creates awareness and spurs behavioral change.

-- Warning: verbal or written notice to an employee that serves to remind the employee of the policy and prohibited behaviors, and that continued behavior may result in more significant sanctions, - Restriction: a limitation on the employee's access to identified services, locations, or persons.
+- Training: assignment of an appropriate training program (webinar, in-person event, etc.) that creates awareness and spurs behavioral change. - Warning: A formal statement that the conduct was unacceptable and a warning that further violation of any Gateway policy, procedure, or directive will result in more severe sanctions/responsive actions. - Restriction: a limitation on the employee's access to identified services, locations, or persons.
 Issued for a specified time frame. - Restitution: Issued to an employee who has committed a violation of this policy that resulted in staff, institutional or student's financial loss.
 May be issued as a condition of return or continued employment in the College. - Referral: Issued to an employee who has committed a violation of this policy and it is determined that continued employment at the College is contingent upon the employee attending designated services or programs.
-May be issued for a specified time frame or as permanent and may be issued as a condition of return or continued employment at the College. - Loss of Privileges: Issued to an employee who has committed a violation of this policy and it is determined that the employee may continue employment at the College with permanent or temporary limitations on the employee's access to identified services, locations, or College activities. - No Contact: Issued to an employee who has committed a violation of this policy and it is determined that the employee may continue employment at the college with permanent or temporary limitations on the employees' access to or contact with an identified individual(s) or groups of student and/or staff. - Disciplinary Probation: Issued to an employee who has committed a violation of this policy and will face additional sanctions if any additional violations occur during a specified time frame. - Emergency removal: Issued to an employee, for a specified time frame, who has committed a major, egregious or continued violation(s) of this policy.
+May be issued for a specified time frame or as permanent and may be issued as a condition of return or continued employment at the College. - Loss of Privileges: Issued to an employee who has committed a violation of this policy and it is determined that the employee may continue employment at the College with permanent or temporary limitations on the employee's access to identified services, locations, or College activities. - No Contact: Issued to an employee who has committed a violation of this policy and it is determined that the employee may continue employment at the college with permanent or temporary limitations on the employee's access to or contact with an identified individual(s) or groups of student and/or staff. - Disciplinary Probation: Issued to an employee who has committed a violation of this policy and will face additional sanctions if any additional violations occur during a specified time frame. - Emergency removal: Issued to an employee, for a specified time frame, who has committed a major, egregious or continued violation(s) of this policy.
 Emergency removal may be unpaid depending on applicable College policy. - Termination of employment: Permanent termination of employment for an employee who has committed a major, egregious or continued violation(s) of this policy.